 Skip to content

-This document specifies the version number semantics (X.Y.Z), priority rules, increment/reset logic, and triggers for X/Y/Z. It also includes the semantic vs. non-semantic decision tests, worked examples, and the versioning flowchart.
+This document specifies the version number semantics (X.Y.Z), priority rules, increment/reset logic, and triggers for X/Y/Z. It also includes the semantic vs. non-semantic decision tests, worked examples, and decision diagrams for ontology version assignment and GitHub Release creation.
 Stage concepts are referenced only insofar as they drive Y-level changes.

-This versioning strategy applies to all ontology artifacts released as part of the Health-RI Ontology.
-In any given release, all artifacts share the same version identifier (X.Y.Z) and correspond to the same underlying OntoUML model.
+This versioning strategy applies to all ontology artifacts versioned as part of the Health-RI Ontology (HRIO).
+For any given ontology version, all artifacts share the same version identifier (X.Y.Z) and correspond to the same underlying HRIO OntoUML model.

 Purpose & Scope

-Defines how versions are assigned and incremented for the ontology/model releases, including precedence (X > Y > Z), single-step increments, and resets.
-Stage mechanics (int/irv/erv/pub) are covered in Validation Strategy; they are referenced here only where they directly affect Y. This strategy is effective for releases starting at v1.0.0; earlier releases (< v1.0.0) followed an earlier versioning policy.
+Defines how versions are assigned and incremented for the ontology/model artifacts, including precedence (X > Y > Z), single-step increments, and resets.
+Stage mechanics (int/irv/erv/pub) are covered in the Validation Strategy; they are referenced here only where they directly affect Y. This strategy is effective for versions starting at v1.0.0; earlier versions (< v1.0.0) followed an earlier versioning policy.

 Artifacts covered and alignment

 Model changes are authored in the OntoUML .vpp project first.
-For each release, the derived artifacts above are regenerated or updated from that source so they remain synchronized under the same version identifier.
+For each ontology version, the derived artifacts above are regenerated or updated from that source so they remain synchronized under the same version identifier.

 Definitions & Glossary